 Dear Friends and Supporters:

-OCA accomplishes this goal by not only supporting and increasing the capacity of Atlanta’s nonprofit arts sector, as well as individual artists, but also providing a direct service to the community at large by programming world-class events and spaces that are free and open to the public.
-OCA also supports arts education and audience development through class offerings and through the Cultural Experience Project, our partnership program with Atlanta Public Schools that sends each grade level to one of Atlanta’s premiere cultural venues free of charge.
+We accomplish this goal by not only supporting and increasing the capacity of Atlanta’s nonprofit arts sector, as well as individual artists, but also providing a direct service to the community at large by programming world-class events and spaces that are free and open to the public.
+As a supporter of arts education and audience development, through class offerings and through the Cultural Experience Project (our partnership program with Atlanta Public Schools), we send APS students from each grade level to one of Atlanta’s premiere cultural venues free of charge, furthering the students’ curriculum and exposure to creative industry.

 The entire OCA team would like to thank Mayor Kasim Reed for his continued support of and confidence in the work that we do.
 We would also like to thank the members of Mayor Reed’s administration and the Atlanta City Council.
 OCA is proud to diligently continue our work of more than 40 years – to solidify the role that the arts and other cultural resources play not only in defining and enhancing the social fabric and quality of life for Atlanta’s citizens and visitors, but also in strengthening our local economy.